Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 - **Unfixable without retcon:** An issue in a scene that could not be fixed without retconning (retroactively changing a past game's canon).
 - **Fundamental flaw:** An issue like above whose addition I think fundamentally harms the story in some way, severely lessening its appeal.

 Even with this restriction the post ended up being quite long, but I hope you'll enjoy it and maybe even agree on some stuff with me.
+As always, you can follow the cutscenes' transcripts [here](/transcript).

 **Contents:**